nicholaswilde/recipes/docs/italian/healthy-pasta-with-pesto-and-broccoli.md

 ### Step 5

-Add 1 tbsp pesto, tomatoes and stir.
+Add 1 tbsp [pesto][1], tomatoes and stir.
 Cook for 1 – 2 minutes, stir and cook another 1 – 2 minutes.

 ### Step 6

 Move to one side of the skillet and make sure the empty side of is positioned directly over heat.
-Add 1 tbsp pesto and broccoli, stir and cook for 4 minutes, stirring once.
+Add 1 tbsp [pesto][1] and broccoli, stir and cook for 4 minutes, stirring once.

 ### Step 7

-Remove skillet from heat and add remaining 1/4 cup pesto, sun-dried tomatoes, half Parmesan cheese, salt, black pepper, red pepper flakes, pasta and pasta water.
+Remove skillet from heat and add remaining 1/4 cup [pesto][1], sun-dried tomatoes, half Parmesan cheese, salt, black pepper, red pepper flakes, pasta and pasta water.
 Stir gently and let flavors marinate for a few minutes.
 Do not cover because broccoli will become a mushy mess.

 ### Step 8